Down 68%, Boot Barn Still Looks Like Trouble

 Indeed, with West Texas Intermediate now below $17 (!), it's possible there are going to be stores that simply aren't profitable.
 As Hackman put it on the Q4 FY16 call, in those oil boom markets, customers were "moving out...it's not whether they are going to a competitor or buying less.
 They are just no longer living there."
 Subsequent commentary has disclosed that many of those locations haven't returned to boom-era sales and profit peaks.

 With another downturn on the way, Boot Barn may see even greater traffic problems, which cause some of those stores fall to at best minimal four-wall profitability.
-That impacts both mid-term results and the long-term whitespace opportunity that was driving a 25x+ multiple to FY20 EPS estimates just three and a half months ago.
+That impacts both mid-term results and the long-term white space opportunity that was driving a 25x+ multiple to FY20 EPS estimates just three and a half months ago.

 Valuation and the Case for BOOT Stock